jhale/sustainable-scientific-software/courseworks/coursework1.md

-## Homework 1
+## Coursework 1

 ## Instructions

 The deadline for submission is Friday 26th April 2024 end of day.
 Please submit via email to [jack.hale@uni.lu](mailto:jack.hale@uni.lu) with an archive file e.g.
-`SURNAME_homework1.zip` or `SURNAME_homework2.tar.gz` file containing your work with the subject "Sustainable Scientific Software Homework 1".
+`SURNAME_coursework1.zip` or `SURNAME_coursework2.tar.gz` file containing your work with the subject "Sustainable Scientific Software Coursework 1".

 Technical questions and requests for clarifications must be asked in the Moodle thread.